 Lipid disorders encompass a broad spectrum of metabolic conditions that affect blood lipid levels.
-They are generally characterized by elevated levels of cholesterol, triglycerides, and/or lipoproteins in the blood in association with an increased risk of (or current) cardiovascular disease.
-The majority of lipid disorders are acquired through unhealthy lifestyles (obesity, inactivity, alcoholism).
-Congenital causes are less common; examples include familial hypertriglyceridemia, which is associated with extremely high levels of triglycerides that significantly increase the risk of pancreatitis, and familial hypercholesterolemia that results in early atherosclerotic complications.
+They can be characterized by elevated levels of cholesterol, triglycerides, and/or lipoproteins in the blood (hyperlipoproteinemias), which are often associated with an increased risk of (or current) cardiovascular disease.
+Hyperlipoproteinemias are most commonly caused by lifestyle factors (diet, lack of activity, alcohol consumption) but can also be congenital, e.g., familial hypertriglyceridemia, which is associated with extremely high levels of triglycerides that significantly increase the risk of pancreatitis, and familial hypercholesterolemia, which results in early atherosclerotic complications.
 Abetalipoproteinemia is a congenital lipid disorder that is characterized by a deficiency of apolipoproteins (hypolipoproteinemia), which leads to impaired intestinal absorption of fats and fat-soluble vitamins.
 Symptoms mainly consist of failure to thrive, steatorrhea, and signs of vitamin E deficiency.
 Lipid disorders are usually detected during routine laboratory testing, such as cardiovascular risk factor screening.
 The blood lipid profile includes total cholesterol, LDL, HDL, and triglycerides.
 To confirm the diagnosis, a fasting lipid profile must show pathological values on two different occasions.
-Dyslipidemia is diagnosed if LDL levels > 130 mg/dL and/or HDL levels < 40 mg/dL.
-The management of lipid disorders involves lifestyle modifications and lipid-lowering agents (primarily statins).
+Dyslipidemia is diagnosed if LDL levels are > 130 mg/dL and/or HDL levels are < 40 mg/dL.
+The management of hyperlipoproteinemia involves lifestyle modifications and lipid-lowering agents (primarily statins).
 The treatment of abetalipoproteinemia includes supplementation of vitamin E.

 - Hyperlipidemia: elevated blood lipid levels (total cholesterol, LDL, triglycerides)